HIS 102

 Writing in the Course

 Note that proper grammar, spelling and style are an inherent part of each assignment in this course.
 Please check Charlie's History Writing Center for more information.
+(You can also watch the short YouTube video about the center.)
 Any student caught cheating in this course will be subject to disciplinary action.

 Blue Separator Bar